David Kirk Original Art Inspired By California's Eastern Sierra

 I like watercolor because of the medium's ability to convey light and atmospheric effects and the often unpredictable interaction with the surface it's applied to.
 I also enjoy working with acrylic for larger works.

 I moved to the Owens Valley back in 2001 in order to devote more time and attention to my painting.
-I find the Eastern Sierra an endless source of inspiration.
-In addition to painting I work as a Ranger for the Bureau of Land Management.
+I find the Eastern Sierra an endless source of inspiration and am fortunate enough to work as ranger, often being outside in the landscape.
 Working to protect the landscapes that I draw inspiration from is fulfilling and symbiotic.
 The growing contingent of painters, photographers, sculptors, and other artists living here in the Eastern Sierra inspire me as well.

 Thank You for your interest -DK